kellygold/alloy-python/README.md

 # Alloy Python SDK

 This SDK provides a Python interface for interacting with Alloy APIs.
 It's designed for flexibility and easy integration into Python projects.

-This package will be distributed via pypi and available via `pip install alloy-xxx`
+This package will be distributed via PyPI and will be available via `pip install alloy-xxx`.

 ## Installation